taha1211/CensysAPI_Project/README.md

 **1. Clone the Repo to Your Local Machine**

-Since the repository is public, you're more than welcome to test the code locally, or modify it in order to fit your own custom use-cases for future implementation.
+Since you've been given acces to this repository, you're more than welcome to test the code locally, or modify it in order to fit your own custom use-cases for future implementation.

 **2.Install the required packages**